cluoma/MiniHTTP/README.md

 #MiniHTTP

 A simple webserver that implements a subset of HTTP/1.1.
-Processes are forked to handle GET or POST request.
-Also has not-fully-implemented CGI support.
+No external libraries are required to compile MiniHTTP and it compiles without warnings with '-Wall' on Raspbian Jessie.
+This is not to say there are no bugs (far from it).
+MiniHTTP is an educational project with lots of improvements to be made.

+Processes are forked to handle GET or POST requests.
+Basic CGI support is implemented for GET and POST although only CONTENT_LENGTH and QUERY_STRING environment variables are set as well as sending POST data to stdin.
+Any *.cgi file is assumed to be executable and MiniHTTP will attempt to fork a process and execute it.
+In this way php and python CGI scripts are supported as long as their necessary libraries are installed and the script is named accordingly.

+This software is free as in free as in do whatever you want with it.
+The exception of course is http_parse.c and http_parse.h as they are not my works.
+Find a link to that project below.

 ### Arguments